-CISP Site Directors plan and implement programs in their regions to support the local professional learning needs of educators.
-Due to the integrated and inclusive nature of global education, Site Directors work across disciplines and grade levels to support the development of global citizenship in all students.
-CISP Site Directors also work collaboratively across the state to share and improve programs and resources, and to reach California educators outside of these six designated regions.
+CISP Regional Directors plan and implement programs in their regions to support the local professional learning needs of educators.
+Due to the integrated and inclusive nature of global education, Regional Directors work across disciplines and grade levels to support the development of global citizenship in all students.
+CISP Regional Directors also work collaboratively across the state to share and improve programs and resources, and to reach California educators outside of these six designated regions.

 Bay Area Global Education Project (BAGEP)